Question: What are some of the biggest mistakes you see people make on their talent strategy?

 Repurpose: This is where I’m going to take someone who was in a buy position, and move them to a build position because they are learning something new, or vise versa.
 Sometimes you have talent transitioning from ‘buy’ to ‘borrow’ as they are no longer needed full time or maybe they want to transition out and begin consulting.
 Typically this strategy is more about the person than the role.
 We know companies grow faster than people do, so repurpose should feature heavily in your annual planning to make sure your team and company is set up for success.

 Q: Makes sense.
-What are some mistakes you have seen?
+What are some mistakes you have seen with talent strategy and hiring?

 A: Well I think the obvious answer is misclassifying the talent strategy for a specific role.
 Maybe we want ‘buy’ talent, but we only have budget for ‘build.’
 We can test the market and see if we get a bite, but we might have to re-configure how we think about the role.
 I’ve also seen companies hire “buy” talent that doesn’t want to build their ‘build’ talent.
 If you are hiring a ‘buy’ person who will grow their team, make sure they enjoy the management part and are not just a great individual contributor, because your whole team will be frustrated.